avsm/eeww/README.md

 Uucp — Unicode character properties for OCaml
 -------------------------------------------------------------------------------
-Release %%VERSION%% — Unicode version %%UNICODE_VERSION%%
+%%VERSION%% — Unicode version %%UNICODE_VERSION%%

 Uucp is an OCaml library providing efficient access to a selection of character properties of the [Unicode character database][1].